bkw777/dl2/co2ba.md

 UNSAFE="0 1 2 3 4 5 6 7 8 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 34"
                # list of byte values that need to be encoded
-EDITSAFE=false # add 127 to unsafe list so FILE.DO can be opened in EDIT METHOD=A       # which encoding scheme: A=!code B=AwithoutIF H=hexpairs I=ints
+EDITSAFE=false # add 127 to unsafe list so FILE.DO can be opened in EDIT METHOD=A       # which encoding scheme: A=!yenc B=AwithoutIF H=hexpairs I=ints
-ESC='!'        # character that indicates the next byte is encoded XOR=128        # encode unsafe bytes by applying xor this value ROT=0          # transform all bytes before encoding: add this value, >255 wraps around to 0+ XROT=64        # transform all bytes before encoding: xor this value
+ESC='!'        # character that indicates the next byte is encoded XOR=128        # encoding transform unsafe bytes B using B^XOR ROT=0          # initial transform all bytes B using (B+ROT)%256 XROT=64        # initial transform all bytes B using B^XROT
 ```

+## Encoding schemes
-Method A:
+Method A "!yenc" (default):
-  Modified Stephen Adolph
-  Most bytes simply copy unchanged from input to output.
-  Only for unsafe bytes apply a simple transform (xor128, aka flip the high bit) and prefix with '!'
+The main idea of this one comes from Stephen Adolph, modified by HackerB9 & Brian White.
+It is very similar to [yEnc](http://www.yenc.org/yenc-draft.1.3.txt).
+  - Apply a simple transform the same way to all input bytes. yenc does (b+42)%256, we do b^64.
+  - For each (transformed) byte:
+    - If a byte is safe, copy it to output without any changes.
+    - If a byte is unsafe,
+    Output an escape character prefix. yenc uses '=', we use '!'
+    Apply another simple transform to make a safe byte. yenc does (b+64)%256, we do b^128.

 Method B:
   Identical data to A.
-  The loader BASIC code is just written a different way to try to make it faster.
+  The difference is the inner loop in BASIC to decode bytes does not use any IF branching.
   It's actually slower so don't use it.
-  It's just here to head off trying to write the same "improvement" if you didn't know it was already done.
+  It's just here because if it wasn't, you or I would try to do it again.
+  Also it was hard to figure out so I want to keep it as a reference for tricks.
+And who knows maybe it can get better.

 Method H:
-  Quasi-hex pairs a-la James Yi / Kurt McCullum.
+  Hex pairs a-la James Yi / Kurt McCullum / others.
-  Hex pairs but using a more convenient alphabet.
+  Hex pairs, but using a single contiguous range of ascii values like a-p for the alphabet instead of 0-9A-F.
+  0x00 = aa, 0x01 = ab, ...
+0xFF = pp
+  A lot of old loaders use this because the code is small and simple, and the output is at least better than plain ints.

 Method I:
+  Plain comma seperated integers.
   The simplest possible way to put binary into DATA statements and read them.
-  Plain comma seperated ints.
   It's useful for very small payloads because the BASIC to load it is almost nothing.

-The purpose of ROT or XROT is like yEnc which adds 42 to everything to shift NULs to where they don't need to be encoded, because strings of nuls are common.
-It ends up reducing the encoded file size (on average) simply because fewer bytes need to be encoded (on average).
-This only applies to method A (or B), no effect on H or I.

 ## Examples
 <!--